yuvi31102000/data-analysis-sql/README.md

 **Implication:** Strategic focus on expanding offerings or bundling high-conversion categories can unlock more value.
 Low-performing categories may benefit from promotions or rationalization.

+## Recommendation

+- Launch Loyalty Programs for VIPs and Regulars to sustain high retention and spending levels.

+- Improve Onboarding Experience for New customers to increase repeat purchases.

+- Diversify Product Offerings in underperforming categories to reduce overreliance.

+- Monitor Low-Performing Products and consider phasing them out to optimize inventory.